Arne Mohlin: Career

-He was commissioned as an officer with the rank of second lieutenant in the Fortifikationen (“Royal Engineers”) in 1930.
+He was commissioned as an officer with the rank of second lieutenant in the Swedish Fortification Corps in 1930.
 He became captain in the Swedish Engineer Troops in 1940 and served in the General Staff Corps in 1944.
 In 1944 Mohlin was aboard SS Hansa on his way to a military inspection on Gotland when it was torpedoed by the Soviet submarine L21.
 84 people died and two survived, Mohlin and Arne Thuresson, the ship's second mate.

 Mohlin was promoted to major in the Engineer Troops in 1948.
 At this time, Mohlin also served as military expert in the 1949 Defense Investigation.
 He served in the General Staff Corps in 1949 and was head of the Organization Department of the Army Staff from 1950 to 1953 where he was promoted to lieutenant colonel in 1952.
 In 1954 he was appointed commanding officer of the Göta Engineer Corps (Ing 2) and in 1955 he was promoted to colonel in the Engineer Troops.

 Mohlin served as commanding officer of Halland Regiment (I 16) from 1957 to 1959 and he was also a member of the 1958 Defense Command Committee.
 He was then as acting military commander of the VI Military District (Milo VI) from 1959 to 1961 when he was promoted to major general.
 He then served two years as Chief of the Army Staff and the General Staff Corps before being appointed military commander of the VI Military District in 1963.
 The VI Military District changed name to Upper Norrland Military District (Milo ÖN) in 1966, the same year as Mohlin was promoted to lieutenant general.
 Mohlin continued to serve as commanding officer of it until his retirement in 1972.